xakep666/ps3netsrv-go/README.md

 This project written in Go because it's (cross-)compilation is much easier than C/C++ and resulting binaries will run without any external library on target system.

-Currently this project only support serving simple files or plain game directories (without encrypted 3k3yredump images and multipart files).
+Currently, this project only support serving simple files or plain game directories (without encrypted 3k3yredump images and multipart files).
-Copying files from console to server not supported now.
 But I've added tcp data exchange timeouts to reduce amount of "hang" connections.

+Receiving files from console is supported now!
+Use flag `--allow-write` to enable this.

 ## Running
 Just run